 Helpful Tips

-You can chill the dough.
-Since, technically, this is a cookie recipe, you can chill the dough for up to 24 hours.
+• You can chill the dough.
+Since technically, this is a cookie recipe, you can chill the dough for up to 24 hours.
 This is handy if you can’t get to the baking part immediately.
 The pumpkin whoopie pie dough should be kept in the refrigerator and covered with plastic wrap.

-You can bake the pumpkin cakes ahead of time.
+• You can bake the pumpkin cakes ahead of time.
 Another time-saver tip—you can bake the pumpkin whoopie pie cakes ahead of time.
 Keep them in a sealed container at room temperature, adding a layer of wax paper in between to prevent them from sticking to each other.
+They’ll keep at room temperature for up to 3 days in a tightly sealed container.
+If you notice the cakes are a little moist on top, leave the lid open to let some air in before frosting them.

-Amount of frosting.
+• Amount of frosting.
 This maple cream cheese frosting recipe makes just enough to pipe all seven whoopie pies.

+• Piping.
+I used the Wilton 8B decorating tip, which was very large but worked perfectly for these pumpkin whoopie pies.
 You can use any decorating tip you prefer or apply the maple cream cheese frosting with an offset spatula.
-Use a smaller decorating tip if making smaller-size whoopie pies.
+Use a smaller decorating tip if making smaller-sized whoopie pies.

-Let the cakes cool.
+• Let the cakes cool.
 Before piping on the maple cream cheese frosting, ensure your pumpkin whoopie pie cakes have cooled completely.
 Otherwise, the cream cheese frosting will melt, which is not fun.

 Recipe FAQs